eclipse-tractusx/traceability-foss/docs/user-guide.md

 <img src="images/PC_Navigation-open.png" alt="Trace-FOSS open navigation" height="350"/>

-On the left side menu, it is possible to navigate the Trace-FOSS application by choosing each of the following options / features:
+On the left side menu, it is possible to navigate the Trace-FOSS application by choosing each of the following options/features:

 - Dashboard
 - Find parts